Getable/styleguide-js/README.md

       , dragonball = 'z'
     ```

   - Declare unassigned variables last.
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.
+You should give "unassigned" variables a default value.
+This allows modern JS engines like V8 to better optimize.
+It also makes the code more readable.

     ```javascript
     // bad